Although its importance is often overstated the GMAT is of course a critical factor in the MBA admissions tutoring process.

 Even if you are targeting a less selective MBA program, don’t assume getting an average GMAT score is easy.
 It takes time to remember math formulas and learn how to apply them, and taking the test cold may just mean you have to spend the money to take it again after you’ve done at least some prep.

-Should you study on your own or invest in some sort of GMAT prep option beyond a basic prep book?
+Should you study on your own or invest in some GMAT prep options?